 Additional toolkits

-• Mental health first aid toolkit – Empowers healthcare and hospital workers to develop skills to help identify, understand and respond to signs of mental illnesses in their patients and co-workers through tip sheets, flash courses, helpful apps and more.
+Mental Health Toolkit – Empowers healthcare and hospital workers to develop skills to help identify, understand and respond to signs of mental illnesses in their patients and co-workers through tip sheets, flash courses, helpful apps and more.

 Access your EAP or MAP for additional support